 For #MuseumFromHome in May 2020, and as a way of being in while we’re out, we decided to Tweet and Instagram an image every weekday from the Manchester Scrapbook, given to the Library in 1838 by its compiler, Francis Egerton, 1st Earl of Ellesmere (good Wikipedia bio here).
 As posts like that tend to get buried, and because people seem to have been enjoying the images, we’ll add the items here as they appear on social media.
 Click through for the full image.
 Apologies to those with a stronger level of interest that we’re not always able to give you chapter and verse on some of these – we can’t get at the usual lists and research materials just now.
 We’ll make the images a permanent part of the website as soon as time permits, and bring out some of the many stories they tell.
 Please do contact us, however, with any questions (better still, answers) and we’ll try to answer them or incorporate them as circumstances permit.
 We’ll just give the captions as posted at present, and hope to add detail and more interpretation in the future.
 So that you’ll see the newly added images first, we’ll follow Hollywood practice and announce things in reverse order; please go to the foot of the page and scroll up if you’d prefer to start at number one.
+We’re returning to this Scrapbook series for 2021, and hope this will beguile a few minutes of lockdown for you.

 Another splendid house found depicted in the border of the Casson and Berry maps, this mansion was due to Joshua Marriott (b.
 1719), a successful threadmaker who also became involved in finance.
 Below is an attempt to show (immediately above the red dot) what seems certain to have been the site of this house, set back from the rest of the buildings lining the street.
 The map uses bold black lines to indicate built-up sections of street.
 Marriott seems to have been a worshipper at St Ann’s Church, and an anti-Jacobite.
 There is an interesing attempt to GeoTag the exact location of the house on Flickr, and there is also a very interesting blog post about this house, the Marriotts and associated events and places.